lauripe/lauripe.github.io/docs/_posts/2022-04-20-security-basics-h4.markdown

 #### It works!
 The dirty secrets hidden in onion-routed darkweb are now visible
 - On a side note, the browser is still vanilla Firefox instead of the specialized fork included in the Tor-browser bundle, and as such it's also lacking the security optimizations and other configurations done in favor of security and anonymity.
-- I suppose greatest risks in using standard browser through a tor-proxy are:
+- I suppose greatest risks in using standard browser instead of the one supported by Tor Project:
     - The browser might collect user telemetry and send it to a third party (i.e. Google Chrome)
     - The possibility to mistakenly generate non-proxied internet traffic (e.g. DNS-requests exposing the sites you're trying to access)
     - Getting hacked through a vanilla-browser weakness when visiting a malicious onion-service